halbu/aoc2021/README.md

 To this end some practices are adopted here which would be avoided in other circumstances:

-* Variables are given abbreviated or one-character names e.g. the variable holding the data for each problem is named `d`
+* Variables are given abbreviated or one-character names e.g. the variable holding the data for each day's problem is typically named `d`

 * List comprehensions are used solely for side-effects in order to produce shorter solutions in terms of sloc